Nexmo/nexmo-developer/_tutorials/fbm-product-info.md

         return product
 ```

-If the user sends a message via Messenger and there's no human to respond a simple menu is sent back to the user.
+If the user sends a message via Messenger, and there's no human to respond, a simple menu is sent back to the user.
 In the user's message the product is extracted and the appropriate message sent.
 Of course this code takes a naive approach, but hopefully it indicates the potential.

 You might be wondering would this get annoying for the user if they want to talk to a real person?
 However, the auto-respond could be disabled once you are online and able to take messages.
 The code allows the user to use the commands `auto: off` and `auto: on` to control interaction.
 This could also be controlled by the channel manager.

 In the above code the product the user is interested in is also returned.
-This could be used if, for example, you wanted to log the user and thier product choice to a database.
+This could be used if, for example, you wanted to log the user and their product choice to a database.
 You could also look up a user in the database to find out if they are a new customer or they have had dealings with the company before.

 ## Summary